-A new Global Advisor study reveals that people from the Netherlands are the most physically active of 29 nations.
-On average they report spending 12.8 hours a week (almost two hours per day) doing physical exercise or team sports, double the average of 6.1 across 29 markets.
-People from Germany and Romania are the next most active, carrying out 11.1 and 11 hours of exercise per week respectively.
+A new study reveals that people from the Netherlands are the most physically active out of 29 nations.
+On average they report spending 12.8 hours a week (almost two hours per day) doing physical exercise or team sports.
+That is double the average of 6.1 hours across the 29 markets surveyed.
+People from Germany and Romania are the next most active as they carry out 11.1 and 11 hours of exercise per week respectively.

-One third of Japanese citizens report doing no exercise at all in an average week (34%), more than double the average across 29 countries (14%).
-Three in ten Brazilians (31%) and a quarter of Poles and Italians (both 26%) also report doing no exercise at all.
-Among those from the Netherlands just four per cent say they do no exercise at all in a week.
+One-third of Japanese citizens report doing no exercise at all in an average week (34%).
+That is more than double the average of 14% across the 29 countries.
+Three in ten Brazilians (31%) and a quarter of Polish and Italians (both 26%) also report doing no exercise at all.
+Among those from the Netherlands, just 4% say they do no exercise at all in a week.

-- Americans and Britons are the most likely to say they do no team sports, with six in ten of their populations saying this is the case (61% and 59% respectively).
-Other Anglophone countries – Canada (56%) and Australia (55%) – are next most likely to agree, along with Japan (55%).
+- Americans and Britons are the most likely to say they do no team sports, with six in ten of their populations saying this is the case.
+Other Anglophone countries - Canada and Australia - are next most likely to agree, along with Japan.

-- Swedes are the least likely to report playing now team sports in a normal week, with just 15% saying this is the case.
+- Swedes are the least likely to report playing no team sports in a normal week, with just 15% saying this is the case.

 Barriers to further participation

 Almost six in ten citizens across the 29 markets say they would like to play more sports than they currently do (58%).
 The top three nations where people are most likely to say they would like to play more sport than they currently do are all in Latin America – Peru (81%), Chile (79%) and Colombia (78%).
 Americans are least likely to say they would like to play more sports than they currently do (35%), while more than six in ten say they are happy with the amount of sport they currently play (62%).